 When my husband and I were debating on a move out of Boston, we narrowed it down to three key places.
 I wasn’t cray about heading to the West coast, so we then were choosing between New York City or London.
 While both cities are massive urban sprawls bursting with a cultural melting pot of magic, London did eventually win us over in the end.
 But what if we did pick NYC?

-Both home to world-class shopping, dining and entertainment, along with glamorous theater districts, luxurious property markets and impressive infrastructure, these two cities can make it difficult to choose which side of the Atlantic to call home.
+Both home to world-class shopping, dining and entertainment, along with glamorous theater districts, luxurious property markets and impressive infrastructure, these two cities can make it difficult to choose which side of the Atlantic to call home, if you’re looking for the best home is better to get the right home getting a real estate agent can help.
 When it comes to comparing the equivalent markets of London’s Mayfair and New York’s Upper East Side, it quickly becomes obvious that both cities have plenty to offer savvy city dwellers – but just where do you belong?
 Take a closer look at both of these ultra prime markets below, and see which area would suit you best.

 You should live in Mayfair if…